platformsh/platformsh-docs/docs/src/languages/lisp.md

 Assuming `example.lisp` and `example.asd` are present in your repository, the application will be automatically built on push.
 You can then start it from the `web.commands.start` directive.
 Note that the start command _must_ run in the foreground.
 Should the program terminate for any reason it will be automatically restarted.
 In the example below we sleep for a very, very long time.
-You could also choose to join the thread of your web server, or use other methods to make sure the program does not terminate.
+You could also choose to join the thread of your web server, or use other methods to make sure the program doesn't terminate.

 The following basic `.platform.app.yaml` file is sufficient to run most Lisp applications.